How much can I borrow?

 - Your situation, including your income and expenses, doesn't change for the life of the loan.

-- When calculating what you may be able to afford, we take the living expenses and personal circumstances you've advised, and will use a standard interest rate that differs from our advertised rates as rates are likely to change over time.
+- When calculating what you may be able to afford, we take the living expenses and personal circumstances you've advised, and will use a ‘test’ interest rate which is higher than our advertised rates, to take account of the fact that interest rates are likely to change over time.

 We’ve had to make some assumptions to calculate your approximate repayments: